Other Exercises

 Have you seen the old man

-Kicking up the papers with his worn out shoes
+Kicking up the papers with his out shoes

 Yesterday's paper telling yesterday's news